vinirossa/software-engineering/design-patterns.md

 ## Other Patterns
 ### Null Object

-Designed to act as a default value of an object.
+Designed to act as a default value of an object, working as a null state.

 ### ...
 -   **Dependency Injection**